Skip to main content

 Corrective measures that our Group takes to address human rights risks include utilizing human rights checklists when hiring foreign employees and, in the event of a conflict between international law and local law, incorporating into contracts a statement that international law takes precedence.

-In order to more clearly understand the negative impact on human rights, we conducted the following two human rights risk assessments in fiscal 2023 on overseas business, and non-Japanese workers, which is one of the four priority issues.
+In order to more clearly understand the negative impact on human rights, we conducted the following two human rights risk assessments in fiscal year ended March 2025 on overseas business, and non-Japanese workers, which is one of the four priority issues.

 • (1)